-3) After receiving all reviewer comments, a final decision will be made and notified to authors (by editor) exactly based on reviewers recommendations.
+3) The external peer-review process will normally take about 45 days.
+After receiving all reviewers comments, a final decision will be made and be notified to the authors (by editor), exactly based on reviewers comments, views and recommendations.

-Prior to submission, authors who believe their manuscripts would benefit from professional editing, especially from non-English speaking countries, are encouraged to use a language-editing service.
-A sample list of English language editing companies can be found here.
+Authors who believe their manuscripts would benefit from professional editing, especially from non-English speaking countries, are encouraged to use a language-editing service.
+A sample list of English language editing companies can be found here: English Language Service

 -----------------------IMPORTANT FOR SUBMISSION PROCESS-----------------------

 A) During the submission process, when authors entered the abstract and clicked OK to proceed, if submission system asked to enter the abstract again, please ignore that message and click OK again to proceed.
 Please contact email@example.com, if you faced any problem during submission process.

 B) The file size SHOULD NOT be more than 2 MB, otherwise you will encounter problems to submit.
 If so, please submit figures as supplementary data or turn your MS to PDF.
 This will reduce the file size.